 What show will my child perform at Shakespeare Camp?

-Player’s Middle Group (ages 8-11): will perform Shakespeare's classic comedy, Twelfth Night.
+Player’s Middle Group (ages 8-11): will perform As You Like It.

-Upstart Crows (ages 12-18):will perform an abridged version of Julius Caesar, Shakespeare’s tale of politics and betrayal.
+Upstart Crows (ages 12-18):will perform an abridged version of the comedy Love's Labor's Lost, .

-Advanced Shakespeare Workshop (ages 12-18): participants will be working on monologues and scenes from various plays in the 2-week session, and a fully staged production of King Lear in the 4-week session.
+Advanced Shakespeare Workshop (ages 12-18): a fully staged production of Antony and Cleopatra in the 4-week session.
 (Back to FAQ list)

 Please note: Plays performed are subject to change.
 Sessions with lower enrollment numbers may only do one or two of the above.

 Are there exceptions to any of the above?

 Yes.
 Some camps have fewer than 40 campers, so they are broken up into only 1 or 2 groups.
 In these cases, younger campers may be in either of the shows for older campers or all age levels may be together, depending on the age breakdown.
 Also, if we have more than 14 in one age group, the campers at the younger and older ends of the spectrum may be moved into the younger and older groups.